albirrkarim/react-gpt-web-guide-docs/README.md

 ### What i want?

 Recently, I worked on AI accessibility tools The idea is it's like conversational AI that can guide the user with a disability maybe a motoric, or visual problem.
+So the tools must be able to read the page, understand the user's voice, and do some action programmatically.

+Not just benfiting for the user with disability, but also for the normal user.

+I want it to be more interactive, more fun, and more engaging.
+I want to make it like a 3D avatar that can control the website.

+### Here what i got from the search on the internet:

+**Accesibility tools**

+There are many tools, mostly is subscription-based, and the price is expensive.
+I want to make it more affordable and more flexible.
+The practical solution one.
+Mostly just 2D interface, and doesn't have integrated with 3D Avatar. which enhance the user experience and make it more fun.

+**Conversational AI 3D Avatar**

+I found the [Talking Head](https://github.com/met4citizen/TalkingHead) project. its a js library that can make 3D avatar and do conversation with user with also lip sync and have animation.
+But they don't have the ability to control the website.

+**3D AI avatar using React js**

+Since my project using react js so it would be easier to me to use react js.
+I found project from [wawa sensei](https://github.com/wass08) about [Virtual Girlfriend](https://github.com/wass08/r3f-virtual-girlfriend-frontend) but again they don't have the ability to control the website and text highlight when the AI talk.

-### Solution ?
+### Solutions

 Making some frontend-package (npm package) that can doing various thing.